arnauddesombre/Python-Utilities/README.md

 ----------

 <b>find_all_paths.py</b><br>
-Find all simple paths (no loop) in a graph starting from a specified node by brute recursive enumeration.<br>
+Find all simple paths (no loop) in a directed graph starting from a specified node by brute recursive enumeration.<br>
 Variant implemented: find only one.<br>

 ----------